anubiann00b/HowToQuadcopter/README.md

 How To Quadcopter
 =================

+The main purpose of this guide is to impart knowledge I've gained building and programming a Quadcopter that if I could go back in time I would tell myself at the beginning.
+By reading this guide, you'll get an idea of what to avoid, how to go about, and the tasks involved in building and programming a Quadcopter.

 This guide is for people who want to build and program their own Quadcopter.
 I mean, who wouldn't?
 However, if you just want to buy one, or buy a flight controller, there are probably better guides elsewhere.
 But you should still read this ;).

 Table of Contents: